jod35/fastapi-beyond-CRUD/docs/chapter6.md

 ## Creating a service class
-In this chapter, we shall Create a service file, in which we shall add all logic that is necessary for implementing the **CRUD** using our PostgreSQL database.
-The reasoning behind this is to separate the database logic from our API routes making our code simpler to read and maintain.
+In this chapter, we will focus on creating a dedicated service file to house the essential logic required for executing CRUD operations using our PostgreSQL database.
+The primary objective is to abstract away database interactions from our API routes, enhancing code readability and maintainability.

-We shall create a class on which all methods for managing our book data will be called.
+We will construct a class within this service file, which will serve as a centralized point for invoking all methods related to managing our book data.

-Let us begin creating the file service.py inside `src/books/`
+To initiate this process, let's commence by creating the file `service.py` within the `src/books/` directory.
 ```python

 from sqlmodel.ext.asyncio.session import AsyncSession